 You could do a hell of a lot worse than trying to project nothing but snap count in the preseason.
 Thin positional depth charts are Preseason NFL DFS gold.

 The quarterback position is typically covered in a good deal of depth leading into training camps.
 The beat writers will often tweet not just what QBs we can expect to play but how long they’ll play for.
 With any lack of information beyond that, we’re forced to go to the depth charts.
 Here are the team-level QB averages for last year.
 Week 1 = 16.9 DK, Week 2 = 16.2 DK, Week 3 = 14.0 DK, Week 4 = 15.3 DK.
 The team-level QB performance is fairly flat, and while there are some spike weeks it generally is distributed around those averages.
 Splitting those averages out between 2, 3 or 4 QBs is more important than the skill of the players.

 In general, the positional averages for a team don’t change a lot week-to-week so it’s the personnel we should pay most attention to.
 To create your own projection variations you could allocate out team averages:

 Average Team Fantasy Points by Position (2019)

 Obviously, within these, some teams may put up 24 points at QB and others just 8 but it is a helpful frame of reference considering the vegas totals for these games are often low.

-Week 1 Basics – Normal starters and veterans are irrelevant except in the thinnest of depth.
+Week 1 / HOF Basics – Normal starters and veterans are irrelevant except in the thinnest of depth.
 If they see more than a series it still won’t matter.
 The lone exception here is a positional battle or unproven rookie.
-Last year’s highest-scoring QBs Week 1 were Chad Kelly, Baker Mayfield, and Colt McCoy.
+In 2019 the leading QBs were Paxton Lynch, Chad Kelly, Joe Webb, and Ryan Tannehill.